tuhiproject/tuhi/README.md

       graphics tablet.

-      The LiveStopped signal is sent when live mode terminates, either on either on success or with an error.
+      The LiveStopped signal is sent when live mode terminates, either on success or with an error.
 A client should handle this signal to be notified of any errors.

       When live mode enables, the Live property is updated accordingly.